ayushmanchhabra/node-appimage/README.md

 # appimage

-A Node.js implementation of the packaging executables as AppImage.
+A Node.js implementation of packaging a Linux binary as an AppImage.

 ## Getting Started